rakeshvattikonda/asic-interview/docs/questions/digital/verilog.md

 endmodule
 ```
 ### Key Features
-- **Fixed priority scheme**: The lowest-numbered request has the highest priority.
+- Fixed priority scheme: The lowest-numbered request has the highest priority.
-- **Casez statement**: Allows `?` (don't care) for flexibility in priority encoding.
+- Casez statement: Allows `?` (don't care) for flexibility in priority encoding.
-- **Simple implementation**: Efficient and minimal hardware overhead.
+- Simple implementation: Efficient and minimal hardware overhead.

 ### Use Cases
 - Interrupt controllers where some interrupts are more critical.
 - Memory access arbitration where certain clients have higher priority.

 ## 2. Round Robin Arbiter
-A **round robin arbiter** ensures fairness by granting requests in cyclic order.
+A round robin arbiter ensures fairness by granting requests in cyclic order.
 It avoids starvation by rotating priority after each successful grant.

 ### Implementation
 This design keeps track of the last granted request (`last_grant`) and rotates priority accordingly.